keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ![](./images/samplenode_slislo_dashboard.png)

-And here is how the individual pieces matter:
+Here is how the individual pieces matter:

 **1. Name of the dashboard**

-If the dashboard is not referenced in `dynatrace.conf.yaml` via the Dashboard ID, the *dynatrace-service* queries all dashboards and uses the one that starts with `KQG;` followed by the name-value pairs:
+If the dashboard is not referenced in `dynatrace.conf.yaml` via the Dashboard ID and you specified `query`, the *dynatrace-service* queries all dashboards and uses the one that starts with `KQG;` followed by the name-value pairs:

 ```
 project=<project>,service=<service>,stage=<stage>
 ```

-The order of these name-value pairs is not relevant but the values have to match your Keptn project, service and stage.
+The order of these name-value pairs is not relevant, but the values have to match your Keptn project, service and stage.
 In the example dashboard you see that this dashboard matches the project *simpleproject*, service *simplenode*, and stage *staging*.

 **2. Management Zone Filter**